snissn/onlyswaps-docusaurus/docs/v1/docs/getting-started/for-end-users.md

 ## Access the app

-Use the OnlySwaps web app (OnlyPortal) to connect your wallet, create swap requests, update fees, track status, see solver details, and cancel swaps if needed. :contentReference[oaicite:61]{index=61}
+Use the ONLYSwaps web app (OnlyPortal) to connect your wallet, create swap requests, update fees, track status, see solver details, and cancel swaps if needed. :contentReference[oaicite:61]{index=61}

 ## Wallet setup & connection